 Our client approached us with two primary objectives — to refresh the design and function of the website; and to build a flexible user-friendly CMS that is expandable and mobile friendly.

 The website contained over 500 pieces of content plus 3 years of blog content.
 Our task was to create a new user-centered and content-focused website within 7 months.
 To meet our objectives we needed to conduct some research.

 Interviews and Audits

 We conducted stakeholder interviews and distributed user surveys to key audience groups.
-Because CDF is an international company we talked to people across the globe.
+Because Chemonics is an international company we talked to people across the globe.

-We quickly discovered that the site was not used by CDF team members.
-In fact, one person said she has never visited the CDF site.
+We quickly discovered that the site was not used by Chemonics team members.
+In fact, one person said she has never visited the Chemonics site.